fredgibbs/fredgibbs.github.io/courses/food-technology-society/schedule.md

 # Schedule of Readings and Assignments

 ### IN PROGRESS!
 This syllabus is a living document and changes occasionally, depending on what's going on in the course.
 If you print it out, you'll need to keep your paper version up to date with the online version.
+If you keep a browser tab open all semester, make sure you refresh it when you go to look up the next assignment and reflection prompt.
 I will always announce important changes in class.

 ## Required Readings